oharaandrew314/TinkerTime/README.md

   - You can now export all of your mods, rather than just enabled ones

 - Bug Fixes
+  - Fix slowdown anbd freezing during long use
+    - Reduced Memory Consumption in this case, too
   - Links to KerbalStuff mods will no longer go to the API page

 - Other interesting points